-It didn’t take Godby long to realize that starting a Rebuilding Together affiliate in Bryan-College Station might be a way for him to broaden his goal to help others.
+It didn’t take Godby long to realize that starting a Rebuilding Together affiliate in the College Station area might be a way for him to broaden his efforts to help others.

-Godby’s first Rebuilding Together project locally was one he called “Project Donna” on the north side of Bryan.
-He names his projects for the owners of the homes on which he and his volunteers work.
-In just two weeks, Rebuilding Together completed its first two major home-renovation projects and three minor home-repair assignments, thanks to some 340 local volunteers who contributed an average of four hours of time each.
+Godby’s first Rebuilding Together assignment locally was one he called “Project Donna” on the north side of Bryan.
+He names his endeavors for the owners of the homes at which he and his volunteers assemble.
+In just two weeks, Godby and his team completed Project Donna, as well as another major home-renovation task, as well as three minor home-repair assignments, thanks to some 340 local volunteers who contributed an average of four hours of time each.

-By the end of 2018, Godby projects Rebuilding Together will have completed more than 100 local home-repair projects, with total volunteers approaching the one-thousand mark.
+By the end of 2018, Godby projects Rebuilding Together will have completed more than 100 local home-repair projects, with the total number of volunteers approaching the 1000 mark.

-Many of those who lend a hand are Texas A&M students.
-And while A&M is known for its “Big Event,” the largest one-day student-run service project in the country, Rebuilding Together outings happen, on the average, about two weekends per month, enabling people like Emily Pearson to give of her time and talents.
+Many of those who lend Steve Godby a hand are Texas A&M students.
+And while A&M is known for its “Big Event,” the largest one-day student-run service project in the country, Rebuilding Together outings happen, on the average, about two weekends per month, enabling people like Emily Pearson to give of her time and talent.